 “Pinch the tail and suck the head!”
-A brash statement but a very common phrase in Louisiana.
+A deceptively crass statement but a very common phrase in Louisiana.
 It’s actually how you eat crawfish and the Bayou State has a lot of it.
-90% of all global supply of crawfish is from Louisiana.
+As a matter of fact, 90% of the global supply of crawfish is from Louisiana.
 The state is also popularly known as the original home of Tabasco sauce.

-In 2014, according to a country wide survey by governing.com, Louisiana was ranked as the 5th most small business (SMB) friendly state after Virginia and Texas.
+In 2014, according to a countrywide survey by governing.com, Louisiana was ranked the fifth friendliest state for small business (SMB), coming in after Virginia and Texas.
 The state administration has been boistering business activity through incentives and capital funding since the early 2000s especially after the devastating effects of hurricane Katrina.

 Here are some statistics on the state of small businesses in Louisiana: